-There’s a great debate on whether you need a vehicle to get around Kona and the short answer is: No.
+There’s a great debate on whether you need a vehicle to get around Kona, and the short answer is: it depends.

 You can catch a lift from a taxi from the airport and drive 15 minutes to the town of Kona.
-There, once you establish yourself in your hotel, everything is pretty much within walking distance.
+There, once you establish yourself in your hotel, there are some things to do on Kona close by.

-However, if you plan to explore the Big Island, you are definitely going to need a rental car.
-There are far too many things to see on the Big Island and they are very spread out.
+However, if you plan to explore the Big Island (especially going from Kona to Hilo), you are definitely going to need a rental car.
+There are far too many things to in the Kailua Kona region, and they are very spread out.

-You also need to have a vehicle if you plan to go to the Hawaii Volcanoes National Park, which is a 2.5 hour drive from Kona.
+You will need to have a vehicle if you plan to go to the Hawaii Volcanoes National Park, which is a 2.5-hour drive from Kona.
 So if you plan to explore more than just the Kona side, then yes, you should definitely get a vehicle.